 Literature has long been a source of inspiration, both for readers and writers.
-Find your voice with Southern New Hampshire University's MA in Creative Writing online degree with a concentration in fiction.
+Find your voice with Southern New Hampshire University's Master of Arts in English and Creative Writing with a concentration in Fiction online degree.
 This English and creative writing graduate program fosters your imagination and creativity with a perfect balance of critical analysis and craft.
 Your knowledge will grow beyond a basic understanding of plot building, narrative voice and character as you push your creative boundaries.
-Hone your craft for the kind of fiction you want to bring to life – novels, short stories, children’s literature and more.
+Hone your craft for the kind of fiction you want to bring to life - novels, short stories, children's literature and more.

 The art of storytelling runs perennially through history and society and is critical to cross-cultural communication.
 In SNHU's MA in Creative Writing online degree program, you’ll study the work of published writers to help you develop your own creative writing skills.
 You’ll also focus on why authors do what they do and how they do it to develop a deeper understanding of fiction in all of its forms, all while writing your own works of fiction.
 At the culmination of your coursework, you’ll create your own manuscript and apply what you've learned about your own creative voice.
 Put pen to paper and tell your tale.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your MA in creative writing online at SNHU include: